François van 't Sant: Early career

 He was born in 1883 in the naval town of Den Helder as the eight child of Laurens van 't Sant and Néline François.
 His father was a minister in the Calvinist Dutch Reformed Church.
-His youth was mostly spend in the city of Utrecht.
+His youth was mostly spent in the city of Utrecht.
 In 1906 he became a clerk within the Rotterdam Municipal Police Corps, a starters function for future police officers.
 He impressed his superiors so much that after an unusual short period of six months he was promoted inspector trainee.
 He served in Rotterdam's roughest neighbourhood, Rodezand, where sailors from all over the world would meet prostitutes.
 In 1910 he was promoted to inspector 3rd class and head of the River Police unit.
 On 27 August 1914 he married the Swedish soprano Kerstin (Greta) Margaretha Jonsson, after he had met her at a Wagner performance in Rotterdam during an international tour.
 In June 1915 the couple had a daughter.